pytorch/xla/benchmarks/README.md

 Inductor gets speedup == 1 for all benchmarks).
 This plot also shows the correctness gap between Pytorch/XLA and Inductor; there are benchmarks that do run on Inductor but not on Pytorch/XLA.

+## Continuous Integration Tests

+Benchmark-related tests run by CI are located at `xla/test/benchmarks`.
+To run the tests locally, do `$ make -C xla/test/benchmarks`.